branlam/CS4220/Week03/homework.md

 - constructor
    - Accepts an array of objects or if nothing is passed - defaults to an empty array <br />
 - addItem(_object_):
    - Accepts an object and adds a grocery to the list.
 Uses destructuring for the grocery object.
-Use defaults for quantity. <br />
+Use a default of 1 for quantity. <br />
 - removeItem(_string_):
    - Accepts a case insensitive string.
 Removes a grocery item by name if the quantity is 1.
 Else it decreases the quantity by 1. <br />
 - addPrice(_string, number_):